plone/bobtemplates.plone/docs/index.rst

     pip install bobtemplates.plone
     mrbob -O collective.myaddon bobtemplates.plone:addon

-You can also create a package with nested namespace
+You can also create a package with nested name space

 .. code-block:: shell